backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/CloudWatch.md

     - **Standard** custom metric: *1 minute (60 seconds)*.
 Values pushed every 1 minute.
     - **High Resolution** custom metric: *1/5/10/30 second(s)* **Higher cost**

+> [!question]- A Developer is configuring an Amazon ECS Service with Auto Scaling.
+The tasks should scale based on user load in the previous *20 seconds*.
+How can the Developer enable the scaling?
+> Create a *high-resolution custom* Amazon CloudWatch metric for user activity data, then publish data *every 10 seconds*.
+> ---
+> Create a high-resolution custom Amazon CloudWatch metric for user activity data, then publish data *every 5 seconds is incorrect* as the resolution is higher than required which will *cost more*.
+We need the resolution to be 20 seconds so that means publishing in 10 second intervals with 2 data points.
+At 5 second intervals there would be 4 data points which will incur additional costs.

 > [!important]- For getting custom metrics we need to install CloudWatch agent on EC2.
 > Behind the scenes the agent also uses `PutMetricData` API.